ravi-devarakonda/oke-autoscaler/README.md

 [OCI-Signup](https://cloud.oracle.com/tryit)
 # OKE Cluster Autoscaler Function

 >**Credits**: This repo is a copy of an existing repo written by Oracle.
-This is merely an attempt to make this available to everyone who's using OCI.
-All credits for the code and other artifacts, which are part of this repo go to the original developers in Oracle.
+This is merely an attempt to make the functionality available to everyone who's using OCI.
+All credits for the code and other artifacts, which are part of this repo go to the original developers at Oracle.

 ## Introduction
 The OKE Cluster Autoscaler Function provides an automated mechanism to scale OKE clusters by adding or removing nodes from a node pool.
 When you enable the autoscaler function, you don't need to manually add or remove nodes, or over-provision your node pools.
 Instead, you specify a minimum and maximum size for the node pool, and the rest is automatic.